Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 “Use the Force (Tuppence a Bag)”

-This is like when white people found out The Wire was ending.
+This is like when people found out their favorite TV show is getting cancelled.

 Anyway, Hagrid and Harry leave.